alexandrelamberty/alexandrelamberty/README.md

 I am always curious about internet standards (RFCs) and new specifications and technologies.

-Currently, I am undergoing training to become a full-stack web developer, and I am learning Go and Lua as well.
+Currently, I am undergoing training to become a full-stack web developer.

 I look forward to sharing my projects, collaborate with others and learning from the community.